GOLDEN STATE BALLET

 After graduating from Indiana University, Mia joined Ballet Tucson as an apprentice where she performed various original works, as well George Balanchine’s Serenade and Divertimento No. 15.
 She also performed in Chieko Imada’s world premiere of Eternal Love and her renditions of Paquita and Giselle.

-Nicole Denney, Corps de ballet
+Nicole Denney, Corps de Ballet

 Nicole Denney, GSB | Photo: Sam Zauscher